 Accounting Major (BA Adult)

-The degree completion program in Accounting prepares students for accounting careers in business, government or non-profit organizations.
-The major builds upon a strong liberal arts and business core foundation and prepares students for professional certifications such as the Certified Public Accountant (CPA) and the Certified Management Accountant (CMA).
+The Accounting BA prepares students for accounting careers in business, government or non-profit organizations.
+The major builds upon a strong liberal arts foundation and prepares students for professional certifications such as the Certified Public Accountant (CPA) and the Certified Management Accountant (CMA).
 This program does not provide these certifications.
 Students interested in earning these certifications should check with their state’s CPA or CMA education requirements.
-This program has been designed for students who have completed an AS, AAS, or equivalent degree in Accounting.

 General Education Requirements